Cactus alkaloids

 Cactus alkaloids are alkaloids that occur in cactus.
-Structurally, they are tetrahydroisoquinolines and phenylethylamines.
+Structurally, they are tetrahydroisoquinolines and phenethylamines.

-Occurrence and Representatives
+Occurrence and representatives

 Cactus alkaloids are found in the cactus family, particularly in the genus Lophophora, which alone contains over 40 known compounds.
 The alkaloids can be categorized into two groups, derived from phenethylamine and tetrahydroisoquinoline, respectively.
-The primary alkaloid in Lophophora williamsii (in terms of quantity) is mescaline, followed by pellotine.
-In the species Lophophora diffusa and Lophophora fricii, the primary alkaloid is pellotine, followed by anhalonidine in L. fricii and anhalamine in L. diffusa.
-In species outside the genus Lophophora, the content and variety of cactus alkaloids are significantly lower, but some contain compounds such as hordenine, N-methyltyramine, mescaline, or pellotine.
-A number of psychoactive cacti are found in the genus Echinopsis, such as the San Pedro cactus.
+The primary alkaloid in Lophophora williamsii (peyote) (in terms of quantity) is mescaline, followed by pellotine.
+In the species Lophophora diffusa and Lophophora fricii (false peyotes), the primary alkaloid is pellotine, followed by anhalonidine in L. fricii and anhalamine in L. diffusa.
+In species outside the genus Lophophora, the content and variety of cactus alkaloids are significantly lower, but some contain compounds such as hordenine (N,N-dimethyltyramine), N-methyltyramine, mescaline, or pellotine.
+A number of psychoactive cacti are also found in the genus Echinopsis, such as the San Pedro cactus.